dreamcatcher-tech/network/Inbox/2023-01-02 1027 GUI Dreamcatcher.md

 Syncing the full repo should not be needed, as you may only want the code.

 Make a CI pipeline that can auto run using shared compute resources with incentives and repercussions.

+Show the complete workflow form core to store.